fleetdm/fleet/handbook/brand.md

 - _**O**squery and Fleet provide structured, convenient access to information about your devices._

+### Open source vs. open core

+When deciding whether to describe Fleet as open source or open core, define who you are talking to first. e.g.:

+- If talking to users, use **"open source."**
+- If talking to enterprise customers or media outlets, e.g., Hacker News, use **"open core."**

+> For simplicity and to avoid conflicts with other uses of the word "core" (such as "core product" or "core team"), Fleet is always described as simply **"open source"** in all writing and verbal communication.
+In specific situations, e.g., discussing the distinction between various kinds of open source, it can be appropriate to mention **"open core"** to clarify your meaning.
+If ever in doubt, go with "open source."

 ## Brand resources

 To download official Fleet logos, product screenshots, and wallpapers, head over to our [brand resources](https://fleetdm.com/logos) page.